solarkyle/solarkyle/README.md

-# Kyle Bronstein – AI Researcher & Systems Developer
+# Kyle – AI Researcher & Systems Developer

 ## 👋 About Me
 I'm a **self-taught AI researcher and developer** with 7+ years of experience coding from scratch.
 I specialize in **LLMs, RAG, custom APIs, and AI agents**—building **lean, powerful systems without relying on bloated frameworks**.